 Sew Tucked Quilt Binding Strip to the Quilt

-- Fold the strip lengthwise again and pin-mark it an inch or so beyond the point where it becomes two layers again.
-Unfold.
-Sew to the quilt, beginning at the angled tip and sewing through only one layer of the strip.
+Fold the strip lengthwise again and pin-mark it one inch or so beyond the point where it becomes two layers again.
+Unfold, and sew to the quilt, beginning at the angled tip and sewing through only one layer of the strip.
 Stop at the pin mark, take a few backstitches and cut the threads.

 This method produces a little bulk where binding strips are joined, but the bulk is not excessive and the method is quick and easy to accomplish.